wangzhenj321/GitHub-Manual/blog/Basic-commands-in-Git.md

 - `git tag -a {tag name} -m {“tag message”} {commit ID}`

     `-a`: specify the tag name; `-m`: specify the tag message

-### stash

-- `git stash save`

-    Save your local modifications to a new stash entry and roll them back to HEAD (in the working tree and in the index).
-The <message> part is optional and gives the description along with the stashed state.

-    > If the --keep-index option is used, all changes already added to the index are left intact.

-- `git stash list`

-    List the stash entries that you currently have.

-- `git stash pop`

-    Remove a single stashed state from the stash list and apply it on top of the current working tree state, i.e., do the inverse operation of `git stash save`.
-The working directory must match the index.

-- `git stash apply`

-    Like pop, but do not remove the state from the stash list.

-- `git stash clear`

-    Remove all the stash entries.

 ### revert